Thangam (TV series): Plot

 Selvakannan is upset and wants to save his wife from depression, but he does not know what to do.
 He runs into his old classmate Kokila and tells her what happened.
 She feels sorry for him and gives him her youngest child, who had been born recently.
 They promise to not leak the secret as Kokila is very poor due to her husband's drinking habits.
 Selvakannan decides to pay for Kokila's children's education to help.
 Selvakannan takes the baby to the hospital and puts it where the twins were.
 Ganga regains consciousness and is happy to see the baby, but is sad that her other baby died.
 She thinks that the baby is hers, as Selvakannan wants her to think.
 Vandana is suspicious of this and tries to find out.
 Ganga comes home with the baby, and Charu gets pregnant with Aravindan's baby.
 None of Ganga's family members tells her about Charu and what happened to her.

 A minister in the next village finds Subbulakshmi's picture published in the newspaper and calls the number given.
 He says that he found Subbulakshmi in his village.
 Unfortunately, it is Kulasekharan who answers the call.
 He lies to Ayyaa that someone called, and runs to the village to meet the minister.
 He brainwashes the minister into thinking that his people want to kill Subbulakshmi, and hides from Ayyaa and the family.
 Ganga meets the minister and asks him to tell her if he knows Subbulakshmi's whereabouts.
 At Kulasekharan's request, the minister does not tell the truth to Ganga.

 Subbulakshmi is held in the police station for murdering Aravindan in her village, and she doesn't tell them who she is and where she is from.
 The police take her to jail.
 Kulasekharan knows her whereabouts and hires a jailer to kill Subbulakshmi.
 The plan succeeds, but Ayyaa finds out Subbulakshmi's location from a policeman and runs to the jail.
 Subbulakshmi faints from bleeding from her hand, which the jailer had cut with a sharp blade.
 Subbulakshmi is taken to the hospital, followed by Ayyaa.
 Ayyaa tells the family, and they come to the hospital.
 His son Karthik hates Subbulakshmi, as he was asked by Kulasekharan to kill her.
 Naachiyar is cautious, knowing that Karthik will kill Subbulakshmi in some way.
-Since Subbulakshmi has not regained consciousness, Karthik kills Subbulakshmi by removing her oxygen cap, but she is rescued by Naachiyar.
+Since Subbulakshmi has not regained consciousness, Karthik tries to kill Subbulakshmi by removing her oxygen cap, but she is rescued by Naachiyar.
 Naachiyar slaps her son and reveals their dark secret.